GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-02_project1.md

 - Download the data of your chosen region provided in the Ilias-folder "Project 1".
 - Create a project folder.
-- Analyse the change in average tree health indicators between the inventories by description and by visualizing them.
+- Analyse the change in average tree health via indicators between the inventories by description and by visualizing them.
 - Do not forget, that a good project includes a summary and description of the raw data!

-Note: the data given is is made publicly available under the Creative Commons Attribution License (CC BY).
+Note: The data given is made publicly available under the Creative Commons Attribution License (CC BY).
 Add the citations and License reference in your Project

-Bonus task: Try to find a way to extract the coordinates from Inspire Grid Cells.
-This will be relevant in project #3
+Bonus task: Try to find a way to extract the coordinates from the Inspire Grid Cells column.
+This will be relevant in project #3.

 <!-- Ich konnte die Inspire grid cells nicht finden, bitte noch mal überprüfen ob das mit exportiert wird und entsprechend in die Spaltenbeschreibung mit einfügen>